SebastBake/CobaltMirror/README.md

 #### Wikitude

-- This app currently uses the Wikitude API for the augmented reality function.
+This app currently uses the Wikitude API for the augmented reality function.
 To retrieve a key to use, go to the wikitude website: https://www.wikitude.com/

-- To add your own key, head into the strings.xml file and edit the "<string name="wikitude_key">" header to your own key.
+To add your own key, head into the strings.xml file and edit the header to your own key:

+    <string name="wikitude_key">YOUR_WIKITUDE_KEY</string>

+The app is currently using a student license and not used for commercial use.
+The developer must retrieve the appropriate key from the Wikitude website if they wish to use the develop the app for commercial uses.

 Useful documentation can be found at: http://www.wikitude.com/external/doc/documentation/latest/android/poi.html#geo-ar-points-of-interest